 On 17th September Full Council considered the recommendations of the inspector (.pdf) (11.3MB) (Opens in a New Window) and resolved to formally adopt the Core Strategy as the first part of the Local Plan.

 Documents required by Regulation:

-A Sustainability Appraisal Adoption Statement outlining how environmental considerations have been integrated into the Core Strategy; through the environmental report and public consultation, justification for choosing the options in the plan and the measures to monitor the effects of the plan.
+A Sustainability Appraisal Adoption Statement (.pdf) (314KB) (Opens in a New Window) outlining how environmental considerations have been integrated into the Core Strategy; through the environmental report and public consultation, justification for choosing the options in the plan and the measures to monitor the effects of the plan.

 A legal challenge to the Aligned Core Strategies was submitted to Broxtowe Borough, Gedling Borough and Nottingham City Councils.
 The challenge was subject to a High Court Hearing which took place in March 2015.
-The High Court Judgment found in favour of the three councils and the Aligned Core Strategy therefore remains as adopted.
+The High Court Judgment (.pdf) (148KB) (Opens in a New Window) found in favour of the three councils and the Aligned Core Strategy therefore remains as adopted.